 - 4 chicken breasts (boneless, skinless)

 In a shallow bowl, combine corn flake crumbs, wheat germ, flour, sesame seeds, paprika, mustard powder, sugar, garlic salt, onion salt, pepper, and parsley flakes, and mix well.

 In another shallow bowl, beat the egg with milk.

 One at a time, dip chicken breasts into the egg mixture and shake off the excess.

 Then place in coating mixture, pressing to coat.

 Let the chicken stand on a wire rack for about 10 minutes before you bake it.

 Put the chicken on a baking sheet with sides.
 Bake at 400 F for 18 to 24 minutes until the chicken is at least 160 F, tested with a reliable meat thermometer.

-Let the chicken stand for 5 minutes.
+Let the chicken stand for 5 minutes, then serve.